 What type of doctor treats hernias?

 Your primary care provider can diagnose a hernia.
 In most cases, your doctor will refer you to a general surgeon for a surgery evaluation.

 A general surgeon is trained to provide surgical care for most of the body, including the gastrointestinal track, the abdomen and its contents, breast, skin and soft tissue, and endocrine system.
 General surgeons are trained to make a diagnosis and offer preoperative, operative, and postoperative care for the patient.

 The full scope of what a general surgeon treats will vary depending on location.
 Some general surgeons do a vast range of surgeries, while others choose to focus on certain specialties.

-At the Hernia Center of NGMC, our surgeons specialize in hernias.
+At the Hernia Center of NGMC, our surgeons are hernia specialists who are experienced and highly skilled in open, laparoscopic and robotic hernia repair.
+They will evaluate your case to determine which option is best for you.
 Each surgeon performs between 15 to 30 hernia surgeries a month.
-This means by choosing the Hernia Center of NGMC, you are getting surgeons who are highly experienced and offer the highest quality surgical care possible.
-In fact, our surgeons at the Hernia Center have been recognized by Surgical Review Corporation for their quality outcomes and expertise.
+This means by choosing the Hernia Center of NGMC, you are getting hernia surgeons who are highly experienced and offer the highest quality surgical care possible.
+In fact, our hernia repair surgeons at the Hernia Center have been recognized by Surgical Review Corporation for their quality outcomes and expertise.

 If you think you have a hernia, schedule an appointment with one of our hernia surgeons at the Hernia Center of NGMC.
 The Hernia Center is Georgia’s first accredited Hernia Surgery Center of Excellence and offers you access to the most advanced robotic and minimally invasive surgical techniques for hernia repair.
 Our experienced surgeons have performed nearly 6,000 minimally invasive hernia repairs and more than 1,500 robotic hernia repairs using the da Vinci surgical system.